ncatlab/nlab-content/pages/6/2/9/0/926/content.md

 #### Identification relative to skeleta
  {#IdentificationRelativeSkeleta}

-The following construction qotients out the relations encoded by the cells that are thrown in in the above construction, such as to make the maps in the Postnikov tower into [[Kan fibrations]].
+The following construction quotients out the relations encoded by the cells that are thrown in in the above construction, such as to make the maps in the Postnikov tower into [[Kan fibrations]].

 We first discuss the absolute tower  and then the relative version.